tasmota/docs/docs/Self-signed-Mosquitto.md

 keyUsage = critical,digitalSignature
 EOF
 ```
-Windows users may have trouble running EasyRSA in natively.
-If that happens, it's also possible to install Cygwin, and run it from a Cygwin terminal window.
+Windows users may have trouble running EasyRSA natively.
+If that happens, it's also possible to install Cygwin, and work from a Cygwin terminal window.
 One note of caution: The `easyrsa` shell script may wind up with the wrong line endings if git is not configured to checkout line endings "as is".
 When this happens, the shell script will not run in Cygwin, and this problem may be fixed by using the `tr` program to delete carriage returns in the script file:
 ```
 mv easyrsa tmprsa